mosceo/design-patterns/README.md

 * Strategy — change algorithms in runtime
 * Observer — when some object changes, others get notified
 * Decorator — wrap objects in other objects to extend behaviour
+* Singleton — make sure there is only one instance of the class